Junikorn/slide-switcher/README.md

 slide-switcher
 ==============

-Polymer component for slide switching with animation and scroll events
+Polymer carousel component with animation and scroll events

 Summary
 --------------

-Slide-switcher extends core-selector adding reaction to scroll and content animation (carousel on optimized css3).
+Slide-switcher extends [core-selector](https://github.com/Polymer/core-selector) adding content animation and reaction to scroll.
-It fits parent element but can by styled not to with position css styles.
+For proper display it needs to be styled with width and height or Polymer fit attribute (or to be part of container with defined layout).

 ```html
 <slide-switcher valueattr="id" selected="{{s}}" selectedIndex="{{sI}}" noscroll>